eeditiones/tei-examples/README.md

 * xml file with a `licence` element and TEI Publisher processing instruction specifying required odd and template
 * odd file with processing models
 * TEI Publisher compatible page template
+* facsimile images (where applicable, no need to do that if they are stored in IIIF server somewhere already)

 Please mention the issue number in your PR so we don't lose track of the discussion.